iyaja/traci/README.md

 ## Build from Source

 Traci is written in Rust.
 To compile to an executable, you first need a working installation of the Rust and Cargo.
 Please visit [the official Rust website](https://www.rust-lang.org/) for instructions.
+Additionally, Traci uses ESRGAN (Super Resolution model) to upscale the images once the ray tracing is done.
+For this, you will additionally need Python 3 and PyTorch installed and working.

-Then, to compile (with dependencies for math libraries, etc.), run the following command from the root of the project directory:
+To compile (with dependencies for math libraries, etc.) and execute the program, run the following command from the root of the project directory:

 ```
-cargo run --release
+./run.sh
 ```

+The script first runs the Rust code to produce a ray traced image, and then runs the Python script to upscale the output image.

 > Note: it it important to use the `--release` flag to ensure that the project gets compiled with optimizations.
 This makes a very bug difference in runtime of the ray tracer.

 This will fetch all dependencies, compile, and run the resulting binary (which is saved to `target/release/traci`).
 The output image is saved to `images/out.png`.
 The sample image shown on this README was rendered at full HD resolution with 1000 samples per pixel on an 8 core CPU.
 Rendering took just under 10 minutes.

+If you're using Super Resolution as well, the output image is saved to `images/out_sr.png`

 ## Performance and Creative Features